MrZouu/Portfolio/README.md

 </h1>

 <p align="center">
-  The first iteration of <a href="https://lorenzomarrocchi.com/" target="_blank">lorenzomarrocchi.com</a> hosted with <a href="https://www.netlify.com/" target="_blank">Netlify</a>
+  The 2025 iteration of <a href="https://lorenzomarrocchi.com/" target="_blank">lorenzomarrocchi.com</a> hosted with <a href="https://www.netlify.com/" target="_blank">Netlify</a>
 </p>
 <p align="center">
 This project is a website portfolio created to introduce myself and present my projects.
-It's a responsive website built using HTML, CSS, and JavaScript.
+Fully responsive, featuring dark mode, multi-language support (FR/EN), and interactive tabs.
+Built with HTML5, Tailwind CSS, and Vanilla JS.
 </p>

 <p align="center">